 - 1. Deductible amounts and out-of-pocket maximum amounts for in-network and out-of-network services are mutually exclusive.
 That means that amounts you pay toward the deductible and out-of-pocket maximum for in-network care do not count toward satisfying the out-of-network deductible and out-of-pocket maximum.
 Likewise, amounts you pay toward the out-of-network deductible and out-of-pocket maximum do not count toward satisfying the deductible and out-of-pocket maximum for in-network care. - 2.
-Prescription drug co-pays listed in the preceding chart are effective January 1, 2008.
-(For more details, see the "Your Prescription Drug Program" section of this SPD) - 3.
-The annual deductible and out-of-pocket maximum amounts applicable to expenses for medical services do NOT apply to covered expenses for mental health and chemical dependency services.
-There is a separate annual deductible and a separate out-of-pocket maximum you must meet before the Plan pays benefits for mental health and chemical dependency care. - 4.
-If you move from a PPO Plan to an Out-of-Area ("OOA") Plan in the same calendar year, the innetwork medical and mental health/chemical dependency deductibles and out-of-pocket maximums that you met under the PPO Plan will transfer to the OOA plan deductibles and out-of-pocket maximums for that year.
+The annual deductible and out-of pocket maximum amounts applicable to expenses for medical services DO apply to covered expenses for mental health and chemical dependency services.
+There is a combined annual deductible and a combined out-of-pocket maximum you must meet before the plan pays 100% for medical and/or mental health and chemical dependency care. - 3.
+If you move from a PPO Plan to an Out-of-Area ("OOA") Plan in the same calendar year, the innetwork medical and mental health/chemical dependency deductibles and out-of-pocket maximums that you met under the PPO Plan will transfer to the OOA plan deductibles and outof-pocket maximums for that year.